Telokin: Structure

 Telokin has a particular domain called Ig-like I-type (Immunoglobulin like intermediate type) with a length of 92 residues between 42 and 133.
 At the beginning it was thought that this domain was Ig- like C2-type but some studies determined that its structure shares characteristics from V-set and C2-set and that is why the a I-type was invented.
 These kind of domains mediates T-cell adhesion via its ectodomain, and signal transduction.

 Tissue distribution

 KRP presence in different tissues has been assessed by immunoblots using anti-KRP antibodies, and by analyses of its mRNA in Northern blot.
-KRP is an abundant smooth muscles-pecific protein.
+KRP is an abundant smooth muscles-specific protein.
 So far it has not been detected in non-muscle tissues and striated muscles.
 Its concentration in gizzard muscle is lo-12-fold higher than that of MLCK and only 2-3-fold less than that of myosin.
 Vascular muscles have a lower KRP/MLCK ratio.